SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

         print(error)
     }

-..
-Bi Sheng is credited with inventing the first movable type out of porcelain during the Song dynasty in China.

 Another way to handle errors
 is to use ``try?`` to convert the error to an optional.

+..
+REFERENCE
+   Ottmar Mergenthaler invented the Linotype machine in the late 1884, which dramatically increased the speed of setting type for printing compared to the previous manual typesetting.
+   It set an entire line of type (hence the name) at a time, and was controlled by a keyboard.
+   The Monotype machine, invented in 1885 by Tolbert Lanston, performed similar work.

 ::

-    let optionalPrinterResponse = try? sendToPrinter("◊◊◊")
+    let optionalPrinterResponse = try? sendToPrinter("Mergenthaler")

 ..
 Experiment: Write a function that calls sendToPrinter() and handles errors by throwing.
+   ^-- this isn't actually that great of an experiment...

 Use ``defer`` to write a block of code this as always executed before a function returns,